What Is Data Lineage & Why Is It Important?

-The main objective of a good lineage is to make it easy to track the data’s origins.
-It should give not only the name of the tables from which the data originated, but also the list of changes it went through.
+The main objective of good data lineage is to make it easy to track the data’s origins.
+It should give the name of the tables from which the data originated and the list of changes it went through.

-- 🔍 It lets users independently track a data quality issue back to the source without bugging the engineering team.
+- Autonomous data quality: It lets users independently track a data quality issue back to the source without bugging the engineering team.

-- ✅ It gives quick access to the logic of how a particular column or metric was created.
+- Visibility of data life-cycle: It gives quick access to the logic of how a particular column or metric was created.

-- ❗ It warns users about the list of data tables or columns that will be affected before making any schema changes.
+- Impact analysis: It warns users about the list of data tables or columns that will be affected before making any schema changes.

-Sometimes it takes hours to figure out why the numbers on a dashboard or a report are incorrect!
+- Root cause analysis for quick troubleshooting: Sometimes it takes hours to figure out why the numbers on a dashboard or a report are incorrect!
 Maybe the source file wasn’t updated with the latest data, or the logic written to calculate the metric isn’t correct.
-Lineage can help you find the answers and resolve errors faster.
+Data lineage can help you find the answers and resolve errors faster.

-Lineage also makes it easier to change data or its configuration.
-Why?
-An ideal data lineage should focus not only on data’s provenance but also its end-to-end evolution, from origin to impact.
+- Change data with confidence: Data lineage makes it easy to change data or its configuration Why?
+An ideal data lineage should focus not only on data provenance but also on its end-to-end evolution, from origin to impact.
 Hence, a data user can confidently make changes when they know everything about how a particular data asset affects other tables and columns.

 The top 5 benefits of a data lineage